ShrinidhiBallalNidamboor/ProductionGameUnity/README.md

 3. Engine Assembly Manager - Person responsible for producing the bikeframe, and sending it to Painting assembly department.
 4. Painting Shop Manager - Person responsible for painting the bikeframes, and sending it to the vehicle assembly department.
 5. Vehicle Assembly Manager - Person responsible for producing bike, and sending it to the production warehouse.
-6. Shop Manager -  Person responsible for sending out the requested orders.
+6. Store Manager -  Person responsible for sending out the requested orders.

 #### B. The components in the warehouse of each of the departments are processed, assembled and sent to next detpartment.